-The Lady Victoria Colliery, home of the National Mining Museum Scotland, is one of the finest surviving examples of a Victorian colliery in Europe.
+The Lady Victoria Colliery, home of the National Mining Museum Scotland, is one of the finest surviving examples of a Victorian coalmine in Europe.
 Opened in 1895 it was Scotland’s first super-pit.
-Pupils will experience history like never before as they walk in the footsteps of thousands of miners at our four-acre, five-star awarded, site.
+Children and young people will experience history like never before as they walk in the footsteps of thousands of miners at our four-acre, five-star awarded, site.

 Explore our Exhibitions

 We host two floors of exhibitions which offer an incredible interdisciplinary learning journey for pupils of all ages.

 Your experience starts with coal’s creation in the Carboniferous period and follows human efforts to extract coal from the earth from the 13th century to modern times.
 Pupils can interact with displays, meet some famous Scots and see how technology has developed over the centuries.

 Discover exactly what life was like, at home and at work, for the miners and their families in Scotland’s mining communities.
 The exhibition has emotive tales from the 1842 Royal Commission Report, which banned women and children from working underground, a Victorian home where children can experience laundry day and dress up as a Victorian and ends with the 1984-5 strike which saw the end of deep mining in Scotland.

 Please see our International Booking Policy for further information and prices.

 To Book a Visit:

 Please download and complete our Booking Form: new booking form international